The last weekend before Halloween is soon upon us. Check out the celebrations below:

 What a glorious time of year to be in the Valley of the Sun.
 The heat has been turned down, so let the festive fun of the fall season begin.

 It’s hard to know where to begin when planning things to do in beautiful October and gorgeous November.
-With holidays coming up, many festive events are planned for around the Valley.
-From spooky Halloween events to Dia De Los Muertos celebrations to harvest and heritage festivals, we have it all in the Valley of the Sun.
+With cooler weather coming up, many festive events are planned for around the Valley.
+From spooky Halloween events to Dia De Los Muertos celebrations to harvest festivals, we have it all in the Valley of the Sun.

 For family fun and frivolity, well worth your time, check out Phoenix on the Cheap’s best celebrations of October and November below.